 When castor oil is mentioned, the first association for many people may be a scene from the cartoons that we used to watch in our childhood, where the biggest punishment for mischief is a spoonful of castor oil.
 The deceived heroes cannot escape punishment, and a second later, with their eyes wide open, they run to the toilet.
 This strong purgative often makes us laugh in comedies.

-Probably our first association about castor are scenes from childhood cartoons, where the biggest punishment for mischief is a spoonful of castor oil.
-The deceived hero cannot escape punishment, and seconds later, with his eyes wide open, he runs to the toilet.
-Castor oil is really a great purgative, about which the famous ancient Greek doctor Pedania Dioscorides wrote a long time ago.
-This ‘father of pharmacognosy’ described in detail the complex and very important process of extracting oil from seeds in the 1st century AD.
-But Dioscorides, apart from the very purgative effect of castor oil, knew that this plant is even more useful when applied to the skin.
+Castor oil is really a great laxative, about which the famous ancient Greek doctor Pedanius Dioscorides wrote a long time ago.
+In the 1st century AD, the “father of pharmacognosy” described in detail the complex and very important process of extracting oil from seeds.
+In addition to knowing about the very laxative effect of castor oil, Dioscorides was also aware that this plant was even more useful when applied to the skin.